Skip to main content Skip to secondary navigation

 Protected Speech, Discrimination, and Harassment

 Free expression is a core value at Stanford, but some speech or conduct can cross the line into discrimination or harassment.
 Explore how the university balances these principles and what resources are available if concerns arise.
-The First Amendment and the Leonard Law entail a broad protection of speech on campus.
-However, certain speech may constitute violations of Title VI or Title XI of the Civil Rights Act.

 Sand stone pillars in the Main Quad of campus.